Apocynum androsaemifolium: Toxicity

 The plant is poisonous due to the cardiac glycosides and resins it contains.
 Escalating doses usually cause vomiting and diarrhea.
 Other symptoms include dizziness, colour hallucinations, cold sweats, and excessive urination.
 In extreme cases, the heart rate may slow before fatal convulsions.
-Young milkweed shoots must be distinguished from those of the androsemus leaf beetle because they appear at the same time.
+Young milkweed shoots must be distinguished from those of Apocynum androsaemifolium because they appear at the same time.

 Uses

 Native Americans used spreading dogbane in numerous ways.
 The plant was used as a medicine to treat ailments including headaches, convulsions, ear ache, heart palpitations, colds, insanity, dizziness, rheumatism, scrofula, and syphilis.
 The plant can also be used as a contraceptive.
 Among the Ojibwe, the root was used as a gynecological, oral, and throat aid, as well as an analgesic for headaches and a diuretic during pregnancy.
 The Ojibwe also consumed the root of the plant during the medicine lodge ceremony.
 The Forest Potawatomi made medicinal use of the roots as well, and the Prairie Potawatomi used the plant's fruits to treat heart and kidney problems.
 The stem fibers of the plant are very strong, and Native Americans used them as a thread for sewing.
 Outside of the Americas, spreading dogbane was also used to treat heart disease in Europe during the first half of the 20th century.